Download our Constitution here

 (e) Emeritus Members

 5. Subject to payment of the appropriate subscription, any person may be accepted by the Branch Council as an Ordinary Member or a Student Member.
-Every person so accepted shall be given immediate notice thereof by the Secretary and shall be provided with a copy of the bylaws.
-Student Members elected prior to 1 January 1969 may continue in the Student category if they so desire.
-Otherwise, Student Membership shall only be available to bona fide students engaged in full-time secondary or tertiary study.
+Every person so accepted shall be given immediate notice thereof by the Secretary and shall be provided with access to a copy of the Constitution.
+Student Membership shall only be available to bona fide students engaged in full-time secondary or tertiary study.
 On termination of full-time study such students must, if they wish to remain members, become Ordinary Members by payment of the full subscription.

 6. Any member who has given the Branch especially meritorious service may be elected by Branch Council as an Honorary Member.
 No more than one Honorary Member may be elected in any one year.